eduvpn/documentation/RADIUS.md

 **NOTE**: you absolutely MUST make sure the communication between the VPN server and the RADIUS server is secure!
-Without additional steps the credentials will be transmitted as _plain text_!
+Without additional steps the credentials will be transmitted as _plain text_ between the VPN server and the RADIUS server!

 **NOTE**: RADIUS integration does NOT support PEAP/TTLS, plain text authentication ONLY!, RADIUS servers used for _eduroam_ authentication will